Hritikpatel/InsecureTrust_Bank/README.md

 ### InsecureTrust Bank
 Welcome to the "InsecureTrust Bank" project, a unique exploration of cloud architectures and security.
 This project intentionally showcases various vulnerabilities within a banking website hosted on an Azure virtual machine.
 Its primary purpose is to serve as an educational tool to highlight the critical importance of robust security practices in today's digital landscape.

-Insecure Trust Bank is a deliberately designed, insecure web application that mimics a banking website.
+InsecureTrust Bank is a deliberately designed, insecure web application that mimics a banking website.
 It features a range of security weaknesses, misconfigurations, and vulnerabilities commonly found in real-world cloud-based systems.
 By studying these flaws in a controlled environment, this project aims to promote awareness, understanding, and best practices in cloud security.

 ## Features